History of Pune: Culture

 The social reformers and nationalist leaders in the city were greatly aided by the availability of printing presses.
 The Chitrashala press and the Aryabhushan press of Vishnu Shastri Chiplunkar, were the notable printing presses based in Pune in the 19th century.
 The first Marathi newspapers published from the city were Mitrodaya in 1844 and Dnyanprakash in 1849.
 Christian missionaries based in Bombay and Pune started a journal called Dnyanodaya in the 1840s, to criticise Hindu social customs as well as to impart knowledge on secular subjects such as science and medicine.
 In reply to the missionary criticism, Krishna Shastri Chiplunkar and Vishnu Bhikaji Gokhale started Vicharlahari and Vartaman Dipika respectively in 1852.
 Later in the 19th century, Tilak and Agarkar started the English newspaper Mahratta and the Marathi paper, Kesari, respectively.
 These papers were printed at the Aryabhushan press.
 After ideological differences with Tilak, Agarkar left Kesari and started his own reformist paper, Sudharak.
 Most of the above papers were either run by Brahmins or catered to the upper castes.
-The Bombay journals, Deenbandhu and Vitalwidhvansak, established in 1877 and 1886 respectively, catered to the non-Brahmin castes, and especially propagated the anti-caste philosophy of Mahatma Phule.
+The Bombay journals, Deenbandhu and Vitalwidhvansak, established in 1877 and 1886 respectively, catered to the non-Brahmin castes, and especially propagated the anti-caste philosophy of Phule.
 In the early 20th century, a number of newspapers were established or had a special Pune edition.
 Prabhat in the 1940s, was the first one anna newspaper that catered to the lower income classes.
 The Sakal started by Nanasaheb Parulekar in 1931 is the most popular Marathi daily in the city to this day.

 The public Ganeshotsav festival, popular in many parts of India in modern times was started in Pune in 1892, by a group of young Hindu men.
 However, it was Nationalist leader, Tilak who transformed the annual domestic festival into a large, well-organised public event.
 Tilak recognized Ganesha's appeal as "the god for everybody", popularising Ganesh Chaturthi as a national festival to "bridge the gap between Brahmins and 'non-Brahmins' and find a context in which to build a new grassroots unity between them", generating nationalistic fervour in the Maharashtrian people to oppose British colonial rule.
 Until then, Hindus in Pune participated in the Shia Muslim festival of Muharram, by making donations and making the Tazia.
 There were about 100 public Ganpatis installed in the late 1800s.
 This increased to about 300, at the end of British rule.
 Encouraged by Tilak, Ganesh Chaturthi facilitated community participation when the colonial authorities, on the other hand, discouraged social and political gatherings to control unrest by the Indian population.
 The festival allowed public entertainment in the form of intellectual discourse, poetry recitals, plays, concerts, and folk dances.
 In 1895, Lokmanya Tilak also took a lead in public celebration of the birthday of Shivaji, the founder of Maratha empire.
 Justice Ranade started the spring lecture series called Vasant Vyakhyanmala in 1875.